Application

 Training @ ASEM

-The GSEP program at Indian Institute of Technology Madras (IIT Madras) provides participants with exposure to a leading academic and research-driven engineering ecosystem.
-Set within one of India’s top technical institutions, the program emphasizes strong engineering fundamentals, system-level thinking, and application-oriented learning across electronics, computing, and semiconductor-related domains.
+The GSEP programme at Indian Institute of Technology Madras (IIT Madras) provides participants with exposure to a leading academic and research-driven engineering ecosystem.
+Set within one of India’s top technical institutions, the program emphasises strong engineering fundamentals, system-level thinking, and application-oriented learning across electronics, computing, and semiconductor-related domains.

 Participants will engage in structured technical sessions, learn within a rigorous academic environment, and gain insight into how advanced engineering research and industry collaboration shape real-world technology development.